Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 * `interval` - the frequence of requests to the API (how often the data will be published);
 * `dataKey` - key by which historical data of requests will be stored in the smart contract, for instance “BTC/USD”;
 * `smartContractAddress` - address of the oracle smart contract;
-* `publisher` - address and the private key of the wallet which will be publishing data from the TEE onto blockchain;
+* `publisher` - address and the private key of the wallet that was used as `<publisher-address>` on the previous step for [Oracle deployment](#deploy-oracle).
+Again, it will be publishing data from the TEE onto blockchain;
 * `apiConfig` - containing:
     - `endpoint` - API URL (default using CoinAPI);
     - `auth` - the authentication key required by [CoinAPI](https://docs.coinapi.io/authentication#x-coinapi-key-header).
 If you are using another API that doesn't require authentication, then leave this field blank;